-I move that the School Board authorize the Superintendent to execute Interagency Agreement with the University of Washington Haring Center in the amount of \$1,329,180 for the following services:
+I move that the School Board authorize the Superintendent to execute an Interagency Agreement with the University of Washington Haring Center in the amount of \$1,483,463 for the following services:

-- Educational services for up to 48 preschool students, including extended day services for up to 24 students, delivered by the EEU in the amount of \$880,800. - Educational services for up to 15 kindergarten students delivered by the EEU in the amount of \$366,478. - Technical support and training to staff and services to students in identified classrooms within Seattle Public Schools, to be provided the Professional Development Unit in the amount of \$81,902.
+- Educational services for up to 42 preschool students, including extended day services for up to 21 students, delivered by the EEU in the amount of \$943,089. - Educational services for up to 15 kindergarten students delivered by the EEU in the amount of \$456,015. - Technical support and training to staff and services to students in identified classrooms within Seattle Public Schools, to be provided by the Professional Development Unit in the amount of \$84,359.

-The services are to be provided in accordance with the draft Agreement dated May 24, 2018 and attached to the School Board Action Report, with any minor additions, deletions, and modifications deemed necessary by the Superintendent.
-I further move that the School Board authorize the superintendent to take any necessary actions to implement the contract.
+In the form of the draft Agreement attached to the School Board Action Report, with any minor additions, deletions, and modifications deemed necessary by the Superintendent, and to take any necessary actions to implement the contract.